+Desalination is being considered and implemented by some municipalities in California as a hedge against future water shortages.
+While ocean water is abundant and easily accessible along the coastline of California, desalination is a major infrastructure investment and there are concerns about the high quantities of energy used to produce desalinated water, which further exacerbates greenhouse gas emissions, the high salinity of the solid by-products, and the relatively high costs of plant construction.
 California is now in its fourth year of drought and the future of water security in the State is highly uncertain.
 There is further concern that California may even be entering a mega-drought phase of 30 years or more as a result of climate change impacts.
-Governor Brown recently issued executive orders calling for 25% mandatory reductions of water use by all households, in addition to other water reduction measures.
-This policy is currently being implemented through water districts and local jurisdictions throughout the state.
+Governor Brown recently issued an emergency executive order calling for a 25% mandatory water use reduction statewide, with variable ranges from 8% to 36% reduction targets for cities and water agencies, in addition to other water reduction measures.
+This policy is currently being implemented through water districts and local jurisdictions throughout the state and which impacts water use by all households and businesses.